-While pediatricians do provide some visual screening, this is no substitute for comprehensive eye exams from an expert doctor focused on eye health and vision.
-Learning relies so heavily on good vision and good visual skills, so it’s important to make sure your child can see their best, even before they start school.
+While pediatricians provide visual screenings, they’re no substitute for comprehensive eye exams from an expert doctor focused on eye health and vision.
+Learning relies heavily on good vision and good visual skills, so it’s important to make sure your child can see their best, even before they start school.

 When should children have their first eye exam?

 Ideally, babies should have their first eye exam at six months old to ensure their eyes are developing normally and so we can evaluate their response to light, ability to follow a moving target, color vision, and depth perception.
-After the initial exam at around 6 months of age, we recommend they come back in at around three years old, and then before they start kindergarten.
+After the first exam, we recommend they come back in at around three years old, and then before they start kindergarten.

 How often should children get eye exams?

-Once a child is in school, we recommend a comprehensive eye exam at least once every two years if no vision correction is needed.
-If your child has been prescribed eyeglasses or contact lenses, then they should be examined on an annual basis or as recommended by our doctor.
+Once a child is in school, we recommend a comprehensive eye exam at least once every two years if they don’t need vision correction.
+If your child wears glasses or contact lenses, then they should get an eye exam annually or as recommended by our doctor.

-The eye exam methods our doctor at Ensight Eyecare uses depend on the age of the child, but in all cases, the comprehensive eye exam for a child will include learning about their history, testing their vision, determining whether eyeglasses are needed, testing the alignment of their eyes, conducting an eye health evaluation, and if needed, prescribing eyeglasses.
+The eye exam methods our doctor at Ensight Eyecare uses depend on the age of the child.
+However, our children’s eye exams will typically include learning about their history, testing their vision, determining whether eyeglasses are needed, testing the alignment of their eyes, conducting an eye health evaluation, and prescribing eyeglasses if needed.

 Why are eye exams important for children?

-It’s important for children to have their eyes examined to ensure they are healthy and that they don’t have any vision problems which may interfere with their performance in school.
+It’s important for children to have their eyes examined to ensure they are healthy and that they don’t have any vision problems that may interfere with their performance in school.
 Learning is all about vision; in fact, up to 80% of what a child learns is presented visually.
-Eye exams for children assess whether they have the necessary visual skills which are essential for learning:
+Our children’s eye exams check that they have the visual skills they need for learning: